 This I what I’ve sunk to, folks.
-I’m going to write a post about a ten foot pole, so I’ve clearly fallen to the bottom of the pits.
-Worse still is that I have a hope that you’ll read it.
+I’ve written an article about a ten foot pole, so I’ve clearly fallen to the bottom of the pits.
+Worse still is I have hope you’ll read it.

 Dungeons and Dragons: The Ten Foot Pole

-Before we consider the 10′ pole in D&D lore, we need to go back in time to discover the history of the ten foot pole itself.
+Before we consider the 10′ pole of D&D lore, we need to go back in time to discover the history of the ten foot pole itself.

-The very first cave men undoubtedly watched David Letterman, discovering that certain things float.
+The very first cave men undoubtedly watched David Letterman and discovered that certain things float.
 Soon thereafter boats were invented, although they were nowhere close to capable of traversing the sea (it was around the turn of the last millennia – the year 1002AD – that Viking Ragnar Lothbrok’s brethren first sailed across the long, cold sea).